Student Loans in the U.S.: Should You Refinance in 2025?

 Refinancing means taking out a new loan from a private lender to pay off your existing student loans—ideally with a lower interest rate or better repayment terms.

-âś… You can refinance federal or private loans
+• âś… You can refinance both federal and private loans

-❌ But once you refinance a federal loan, you lose federal protections (like income-driven repayment and forgiveness options)
+• ❌ Once you refinance a federal loan, you lose federal protections (like income-driven repayment and forgiveness options).

 📊 Pros of Refinancing in 2025